 - Step 2: Cut these sticks into small cubes.

-- Step 3: To get smaller pieces, move the knife left to right and vice versa.
+- Step 3: To get smaller pieces, move the knife from left to right and vice versa.

 Method 3: Press the Ginger Then Mince